Snoring – harmless or a health concern?

 • is very loud

-Common causes are
+Common causes include:

-What can you do about snoring?
+What can be done about snoring?

 Possible therapeutic approaches:

-• Mouth taping: taping the mouth shut overnight - sounds unusual, but can help train nasal breathing
+• Mouth Taping: Taping the mouth shut overnight – sounds unusual, but can help train nasal breathing.

 Back